NorviewFIRSTRobotics/strongback-java/README.md

-This is an unofficail fork of Strongback that merges most of the current PRs on the original project and is working to add what Team1793 needs to continue using it.
+This is an unofficial fork of Strongback that merges most of the current PRs on the original project and is working to add what Team1793 needs to continue using it.